 "Rumble Trigger" for the Xbox One controllers is also available.

-To simplify ForceFeedback with steering wheels I added the function "Move Wheel" and the function "Autocenter Wheel" was extended with additional parameters to move the steering wheel to a certain position.
+To simplify ForceFeedback with steering wheels I added the function "Move Wheel To" and the function "Autocenter Wheel".

 With the "Constant Force on Wheel" functions a resistance can be generated.
-The plugin analyzes the movements and always tries to move in the opposite direction.
+The plugin attempts to apply the “Friction” effect.
+If this is not available the plugin analyzes the movements and always tries to move in the opposite direction.

 SDL FoceFeedback functions